Aniket-pd/Spotlight-Search/README.md

 - Indexing and search logic reside in `src/search/indexer.js` and `src/search/search.js` respectively.
 - Background orchestration is handled by the modules in `src/background/` with `src/background/index.js` wiring listeners together.
 - Web search configuration, engine metadata, and fallback helpers are centralized in `src/shared/web-search.js`.
+- `src/shared/browser-shim.js` exposes a `browser` proxy that adapts Chrome's callback-centric APIs and Safari's promise-based APIs into a unified async interface.
+Capability helpers (`supportsTabGroups`, `supportsDownloads`, etc.) gate platform-specific features, falling back to safe behaviors when an API is unavailable.
+- Safari omits the downloads and tab groups APIs, so Spotlight falls back to opening download URLs in a new tab and keeps focus mode visuals by pinning tabs instead of re-grouping them.

 Enjoy lightning-fast, private browsing search!